fatiyildiz/AWS---Cloud-Infrastructure/README.md

     - Database engine can be `MySQL` with version of `8.0.20`.

-    - RDS endpoint should be addressed within settings file of blog application that is explained developer notes.
+    - The RDS endpoint should be addressed within settings file of blog application which is explained in the developer notes.

-    - Please read carefully "Developer notes" to manage RDS sub settings.
+    - Please read carefully "Developer notes" carefully to manage RDS sub settings.

-  - Cloudfront should be set as a cache server which points to Application Load Balance with following configurations;
+  - CloudFront should be set as a cache server that points to Application Load Balance with the following configurations;

-    - The cloudfront distribution should communicate with ALB securely.
+    - The CloudFront distribution should communicate with ALB securely.

     - Origin Protocol policy can be selected as `HTTPS only`.